StatisKit/StatisKit/doc/developper/public/contribute.rst

 Create a development branch
 ===========================

-You must create a branch for each new feature, bug fix, and so on.
-The development cycle must be shortest possible (ie. one branch for one task).
+In order to enable code review from mainteners, the development must be short (i.e. one branch for one task such as new feature, bug fix...).
-The more the development cycle is long, the more you will risk to resolve conflicts.
+Moreover, the more the development cycle is long, the more you will risk to  have conflicts.

 The process of development branch creation is detailed in :numref:`branch-creation` but you can use the equivalent command to create a branch :code:`<branchname>` according to **StatisKit** standards.